spmeesseman/vscode-taskexplorer/README.md

     const teApi = await vscode.commands.executeCommand("taskExplorer.getApi");

+Alternatively, using the Task Explorer type definitions:

+    let teApi;
+    const taskExplorer = extensions.getExtension("spmeesseman.vscode-taskexplorer");
+    if (taskExplorer && taskExplorer.isActive)
+    {
+        teApi = taskExplorer.exports as TaskExplorerApi;
+    }

-Register the instance of `TaskProvider` using the registerProvider method of the Task Explorer API object:
+Register the instance of `TaskProvider` or `ExternalExplorerProvider` using the `register` method of the Task Explorer API object:

-    await teApi.registerProvider("taskTypeName", myProvider as TaskProvider);
+    await teApi.register("taskTypeName", myProvider as TaskProvider);

-To remove a provider:

-    await teApi.unregisterProvider("taskTypeName");

-Where "taskTypeName" is the name of the task type, i.e. "npm", "ant", "gulp", etc, and `myProvider` is the instance of TaskProvider that implements the `provideTasks` method.
+Where *taskTypeName* is the name of the task type, i.e. "npm", "ant", "gulp", etc, and `myProvider` is the instance of TaskProvider that implements the `provideTasks` method.

+Any provider(s) should be unregistered in the deactivate method of an extension, to remove a provider:

+    await teApi.unregister("taskTypeName");

+Where *taskTypeName* is the name of the task type, i.e. "npm", "ant", "gulp".

 You can optionally install the Task Explorer API types: